whattwood/pyrot/README.md

 # pyrot
-## Python antenna rotator controller for Raspberry Pi
-## Intended to be located at /etc/pyrot
+## Python antenna rotator controller for Raspberry Pi, should be located at /etc/pyrot

 ### Files:
 - ```setting.txt``` Settings for the script, modify to match your hardware